abeuscher/foodfight/prompt-11.md

 1. Add debug prints to identify exactly when and why player 2's targeting phase is automatically ending
 2. Check for any erroneous signal connections that might be triggering the end targeting button
-3. Review the `targeting_state.gd` and `game_ui_manager.gd` for any conditions that might be auto-ending player 2's turn
+3. Review the `targeting_state.gd` and `base_ui_manager.gd` for any conditions that might be auto-ending player 2's turn
 4. Add proper game state validation before processing the end targeting button press

 These steps should help pinpoint and fix the cause of player 2's turn being skipped, allowing the game loop to function properly.